That's a privacy problem we're solving

 Absolutely.
 You're not hiding from law enforcement or evading regulations.
 You're simply choosing what personal information to share, which is your right.

-Hesha Protocol is in alpha and we need your help to make it better
+Hesha Protocol is in alpha.
+Help us make it better.